LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/syntax_error_1.rst.txt

    syntax_error(Description)

 Throws a syntax error.
+Used when the sequence of characters being read are not syntactically valid.

 This built-in method is declared private and thus cannot be used as a message to an object.
 Calling this predicate is equivalent to the following sequence of calls:

 ::